-Mosquitoes, ticks and fleas are out in force after the long winter and rainy spring.
-But we have the protection your pet needs to stay safe outside this summer.
+Mosquitoes, ticks and fleas are still out and we have the protection your pet needs to stay safe outside this summer and fall.
 We have chewable tablets to prevent heartworm and other internal parasites for both cats and dogs with rebates on each.
 We also have Frontline Plus, the topical liquid, to protect your cat and dog from fleas and ticks with free doses when you buy 3 or 6 doses.
 And for dogs we also now have NexGard, chewable flea and tick protection from the makers of Frontline Plus.
 NexGard kills the dog tick, deer tick (carries Lyme Disese) and lone star tick so your dog will be covered this summer in the woods even if you don’t want to put on a liquid topical medication.
 We can also price match other companies just bring in a print out of what product and the price.
-Ask us about these and other products we have to help keep your pets safe this summer when you call for your annual appointment or discuss what is best for your pet with our doctors you come in.
+Ask us about these and other products we have to help keep your pets safe this summer and fall.

 Hill’s Pet Nutrition is voluntarily recalling 62 bags of Science Diet Adult Small and Toy Breed dry dog food due to possible contamination with Salmonella.
 While the suspected food was only distributed to stores in Hawaii, Nevada and California, we want you to be aware of this in case you travel there or know anyone who lives there that may use this food.
 Please follow this link to find out more information on the recall.
 If you have any questions or concerns about this, please feel free to call us at 763-574-9892.